turbot/guardrails-docs/docs/runbooks/enterprise-install/update-workspace-te-version/index.md

 In this runbook, you will:
 - Update a workspace to a new TE version using AWS CloudFormation

+A Guardrails workspace is updated to a new version by referencing a newly installed TE product within the workspace stack.
+This ensures the workspace benefits from the latest TE features and improvements.

 ## Prerequisites

 - Access to the Guardrails master account.